-There is not a big difference on the resemblance between RCM and GCM after the stratification into four weather regimes.
-However, a bigger difference between the two models is noticed on the blocking regime and zonal regime.
-Figure 8 shows clearly that RCM has less resemblance to GCM on the blocking regime than on three other regimes (Fig. 8).
-This means that RCM has more freedom to reproduce the cold winter simulated in GCM.
-At the same time, there is a better distribution of correlation coefficient (Fig. 8) on the zonal regime.
-However, a bigger dispersion of spatial resemblance is also noticed at the zonal regime.
+the resemblance between RCM and GCM varies after the stratification of synoptic variability into four weather regimes.
+A low resemblance between the two models is noticed for the blocking regime and zonal regime.
+Figure 8 shows clearly that RCM has less resemblance to GCM for the blocking regime than for other regimes.
+This means that RCM has more freedom to not follow GCM under the blocking regime.

-4.4 Reproductive fidelity of regional circulation according to the boundary conditions
+4.4 Dependence of RCM skill on the forcing strength from GCM

-The influence of external forcing from GCM to the resemblance between the two models will be examined in the following.
-The intensity of the external forcing is diagnosed by the variance of geopotential height at 500 hPa at the outside of the boundary.
-The 45° West and 45° East boundaries are both close to the study domain (between 40.4° west and 42.4° east).
-This choice is based on a comparison and verification among a few positions, such as 45°, 50° and 65°.
-The same relationship between the external forcing from the GCM and the internal resemblance between the two models is found with different positions to characterize the external forcing.
+Conceptually, the skill of RCM to reproduce the synoptic variability of GCM can be considered as dependent on the driving strength that GCM exerts on RCM, and on the autonomous capacity of both models to develop independent variabilities.
+The former should enhance the resemblance of models and is reported in this paper; the latter should diminish the skill of RCM and will be reported in future.
+The intensity of the external forcing is diagnosed by the variance of geopotential height at 500 hPa at the outside of the RCM effective domain.
+The variance from GCM at 45° W (or 45° E) can be a good choice for our purpose.
+Our tests (not shown here) with different locations reveal that results are not very sensitive to the precise geographic positions.

-In Figure 9, we can observe that the intensity of external forcing is different between the western (between 0 and 12000 m2, Fig.9.b) and eastern (between 0 and 60000 m2, Fig. 9.a) boundaries.
-Figure 9 also shows that the resemblance between the two models increases with the intensification of external forcing.
-This means that a strong GCM control favors to have a good similarity between RCM and GCM.
-Figure 9 also reveals that low correlation coefficients (less than 0.5) are associated with a very small variance for both west and east boundaries.
+Figure 9 displays the scatter plot with the correlation coefficients (from -0.1 to 1.0) in x-axis and the variances of 500-hPa geopotential height at 45°W in GCM in y-axis (between 0 and 120 000 m2).
+We can see that the resemblance between the two models increases with the intensification of external forcing.
+This means that a strong GCM control favors having a good similarity between RCM and GCM.
+Figure 9 also reveals that low correlation coefficients (less than 0.5) are associated with a very small variance of GCM.
 However, a weak external forcing does not always imply a bad resemblance between the two models.